 - Post and beam frame: All of our timbers are seasoned and dried.
 We do not use green or unseasoned timbers in our homes.
-We offer an all kiln dried Douglas Fir frame.
+We offer an all kiln dried Douglas Fir frame pre-finished in your choice of stain.

-- True Roof Panels: Yankee Barn’s roof system is the only panelized roof with a built-in vent.
+- True Roof Panels: Yankee Barn’s roof system is the only panelized roof with a built-in vent, and is ICC certified.
 This free air venting keeps the outer roof cold and greatly reduces icing and ice dams at the roof surface.
 The panel joint is designed for a very low risk for panel gap and retards moisture migration from the living areas from infiltrating the roof.
+Sheetrock in pre-hung on the interior of the ceiling panel, or clients can upgrade to a pine tongue and groove finish.

-- True Wall Panels: Yankee Barn’s wall panels are fully wood framed, load bearing with high insulation values (R-26), with most windows installed reducing labor on site.
-We use CDX Plywood as the exterior sheathing.
+- True Wall Panels: Yankee Barn’s wall panels are fully wood framed, load bearing with high insulation values (R-26.2 with options to increase to 37.4), with most windows installed reducing labor and waste on site.
+We use Zip® as the exterior sheathing.

 The design process typically takes two to four months to customize your home plans.
 You will work with a Yankee Barn Homes project planner and our tech department to come up with a floor plan and exterior look that you desire.